ivandamg/Synteny_btw_regions/README.md

 - For eukaryotes

-     - Use genemark to detect Open reading frame (ORF) http://opal.biology.gatech.edu/GeneMark/
+     - Use genemark to detect Open reading frame (ORF). http://opal.biology.gatech.edu/GeneMark/

      - Use Blast2GO for annotate the ORF.
-(It is time consumming!!) https://www.blast2go.com/
+(It is time consumming!!). https://www.blast2go.com/

 # 3. Sinteny visualization
+- Use EasyFig to show annotated sequences and blast output between strains. http://mjsull.github.io/Easyfig/

+# 4. Identification of large insertion.
+- Make synteny plot using progressiveMAUVE http://darlinglab.org/mauve/user-guide/progressivemauve.html

+- Extract exact coordinates of insertion with MAUVE output

+# 5. Test if sequence is originated from a Prophage.
+- Blast to prophage database http://phaster.ca/

+- Identify GenomicIsland with different softwares http://www.pathogenomics.sfu.ca/islandviewer/upload/

+ # 6. Is the sequence composed of IS elements?

+ - blast to IS element database https://isfinder.biotoul.fr/

+ # 7. Do the sequence contain Antimicrobial genes

+ - blast region to drug resistance db https://cge.cbs.dtu.dk/services/data.php